 What does this mean?
 This is not an emergency.
 If it had been, you would have been notified within 24 hours.
 What is being done?
-We did the following to return disinfectant to an acceptable level: The Borough did hydrant flushing and plans to schedule it more frequently in the future.
-In addition, the Borough of Blawnox has received several grants to do work on the water tank and several valves in the distribution system.
-The Borough is currently in the process of having these repairs done.
+We did the following to return disinfectant to an acceptable level: The Borough of Blawnox has received several grants to do work on the water tank and several valves in the distribution system.
+The Borough has almost completed the process of having these repairs done.
+The Borough has also been working with the PA Department of Environmental Protection to come up with a plan to correct the deficiencies we have been seeing in our disinfectant residuals for the Borough.